whitecube/laravel-cookie-consent/README.md

 First, publish the package's files:

 1. Publish the `CookiesServiceProvider` file: `php artisan vendor:publish --tag=laravel-cookie-consent-service-provider`
-2. Add the Service Provider to the `providers` array in `config/app.php`:
+2. Register the Service Provider in your application.
+For applications using Laravel 9 or 10, add the Service Provider to the `providers` array in `config/app.php`:
     ```php
     'providers' => ServiceProvider::defaultProviders()->merge([
         // ...